 I developed this bread pudding made with eggnog and I’m so proud of how it turned out.
 It’s the perfect breakfast recipe for Christmas morning.

-I hope you’ll give this a try before the eggnog is off the shelves!
+- This recipe got rave reviews and everyone kept comparing it to monkey bread.
+Give this a try before the eggnog is off the shelves!

-More recipes with eggnog
+More Recipes with Eggnog

 I love using commercial eggnog for food and drinks this time of year.
 These are some of my favorites.